-3.4 If a work colleague is giving rise to suspicions that she / he is committing a fraudulent or corrupt act within the Authority, then under normal circumstances you should report it to your line manager.
+- 4.5 As an employee if a work colleague is giving rise to suspicions that she / he is committing a fraudulent or corrupt act within the Authority, then under normal circumstances you should report it to your line manager.
 However, you may not wish to report to your line manager, particularly if you suspect them of committing a fraud or corrupt act, or having an involvement in what you have observed.
-Therefore, the option exists to report to any of the following officers:
+Therefore, the option exists to report your concerns to any of the following officers:

-- Your line Manager's Manager;
+- Your line Manager's Manager

-- Your Chief Officer;
+- Your Chief Officer

 - The Internal Audit Manager